get-convex/turbo-expo-nextjs-clerk-convex-monorepo/docs/phase1-hig-redesign-plan.md

 - Keep `Text` selectable for user data.
 - Provide `accessibilityLabel` for inputs and buttons.
 - Use subtle haptics for primary actions (start/finish/rescope).
+- Use supportive, non-judgmental copy for incomplete states.

 ## Phase 2–4 Considerations (Reserved Slots)